-Although Palm Cove isn’t quite as popular as Four Mile Beach, it’s certainly well-known by locals for its unspoiled sands.
-The community goes to great lengths to ensure the beach remains cared for and pristine, and they’ve certainly done a good job.
+Although Palm Cove isn’t quite as famous as Four Mile Beach, it’s undoubtedly well-known by locals for its unspoiled sands.
+The community goes to great lengths to ensure the beach remains cared for and pristine, and they’ve certainly done an excellent job.

 Since it’s around a 45-minute drive from the main Port Douglas town, Palm Cove is also safely out of the way, keeping it relatively quiet.
 But it’s certainly worth the drive!

-The beach is trendy for weddings, which speaks volumes about what a serene location it is.
+The beach is trendy for weddings, which speaks volumes about its serene location.
 There are also many luxurious hotels in the area, plus lovely restaurants nearby for a romantic dinner.